Construction of California High-Speed Rail: Initial contracts awards (119 miles)

-Extending initial San Joaquin Valley construction
+Central Valley extensions (52 miles)

 In August 2022, contracts for advanced design work, right-of-way mapping, and identification of utility relocation work in the Merced-Madera and the Shafter to Bakersfield (Locally Generated Alternative) segments were approved.
 Construction will only begin once the design and land has been acquired.
 This reflects a change from the approach taken with the first four construction packages.
 Utility relocations will also begin as land is purchased to speed the construction process and avoid delays.

 The Merced to Madera extension design contract ($41 million) was awarded to Stantec Consulting Services Inc., for approximately 33.9 mi. with 40 structures.
 The Shafter to Bakersfield (Locally Generated Alternative) extension design contract ($44.9 million) was awarded to HNTB for approximately 18.5 mi. with 31 structures.
 These design contracts are expected to last into 2024.

-Other San Joaquin Valley constructions
+Rail facilities and stations

-The design contract for the central valley stations was awarded on October 20, 2022.
+The design contract for the Central Valley stations was awarded on October 20, 2022.

 In addition, a large parcel will be needed for a rail yard, train sheds, machine shops, and other buildings for work on the tracks and trainsets in the Heavy Maintenance Facility (HMF).
 The counties of Fresno, Madera, Merced, Kings, and Kern all have expressed some interest in being selected for the site, since it is expected to provide up to 1500 good paying jobs.
+Per the May 2023 CEO Report to the Board, eleven potential sites have been identified in these four counties, and an architectural and engineering contractor will be selected (approximately by October 2023) for a two-year contract to evaluate the properties, develop the necessary environmental documents, and obtain necessary approvals.
+In 2025 staff will provide the Board with their preferred alternative for their decision.

 Statewide connectivity projects

-According to the Authority: "Connectivity or ‘Bookend’ Projects refer to the billions of dollars in infrastructure investment throughout the state that are part of the California High-Speed Rail system.
-These funds will strengthen and improve existing rail networks, while also connecting them with California’s future high-speed rail system.
+According to the Authority: "Connectivity or 'Bookend' Projects refer to the billions of dollars in infrastructure investment throughout the state that are part of the California High-Speed Rail system.
+These funds will strengthen and improve existing rail networks, while also connecting them with California's future high-speed rail system.
 Senate Bill (SB) 1029 passed by the California Legislature and signed by Governor Brown in July 2012, invests almost $2 billion from the Safe, Reliable, High-Speed Passenger Train Bond Act for the 21st Century (Proposition 1A) into transit, commuter, and intercity rail projects across the state.
 This funding leverages approximately $5 billion in additional funding for these projects."

 Major "bookend" investments are underway to the north and south: